mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 the import paths of all the packages to be tested.
 Wildcards in these import paths are not supported.

-When `go test` is given package paths to run, it remembers (caches) successful tests.
+When `go test` is given package import paths to run, it remembers (caches) successful tests.
-Later when a package is tested again in this way, if its last test was successful and there have been no related code changes the tests are not run again in order to save time.
+Later when a package is tested again in this way, if its last test was successful and there have been no related code changes the tests are skipped to save time.
 When this happens "(cached)" will appear after the test in place of the elapsed time.
 Note that tests are never skipped in this way when